rinigus/osmscout-server/docs/en/index.md

 ### Settings

 There are multiple settings that can be useful to tune the operation of the server.
+Among other settings, this includes language preference, units, and whether the server is activated automatically.
 See some examples in
 [Settings examples](settings_misc.html).